metomi/rose/sphinx/api/configuration/suite.rst

 .. rose:file:: rose-suite.info

-   The suite information file :rose:file:`rose-suite.info` should contain the information on identify and the purpose of the suite.
+   The suite information file :rose:file:`rose-suite.info` should contain the information on the identity and the purpose of the suite.
 It has no sections, only ``KEY=VALUE`` pairs.
 The ``owner``, ``project`` and ``title`` settings are compulsory.
 Otherwise, any ``KEY=VALUE`` pairs can appear in this file.
 If the name of a ``KEY`` ends with ``-list``, the value is expected